KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 - World-expressions do not merely reset, but unfold, fade, and open into further forms

 Even collapse is not punishment —
-it is return to Zero for saturation,
+it is return to Zero for re-potentialization,
 a renewal through dissolution.

 This structure offers a **vision of expansion**,